 - In a small bowl, sift the flour and cocoa powder together to remove any lumps, then whisk in the baking soda and salt.

-- Add the flour mixture to the butter mixture and beat at a low speed until the dough is just combined, stopping to scrape the bowl as necessary.
+- Add the flour mixture to the butter mixture and beat at low speed until the dough is just combined, stopping to scrape the bowl as necessary.
 Fold in the chocolate chips, holding some back to press in later.

 - Use a small cookie scoop to portion out one tablespoon of the dough into your hand, then roll into balls, about 1½-inches wide.

 - Bake for 10 to 12 minutes until the cookies look set, rotating the pans half-way through.
+They might look a little underdone, but that's what helps keep them soft and chewy.

 - Let the cookies cool on the baking sheet for 2 minutes, then use a large spatula to transfer them to a cooling rack to cool completely.
 Serve and enjoy!

-- Baked cookies will keep for 2 to 3 days at room temperature (if they last that long!), and for much longer in the freezer.
+- Storage instructions: Baked cookies will keep for 2 to 3 days at room temperature (if they last that long!), and for much longer in the freezer.
 Frozen cookie dough can last up to 3 months in the freezer.

 Emilia says